taeastmo/16BMB_manual/docs/source/operations/item_012_ultrasound.rst

       :widths: 50, 100
       :file: tables/table5_us_save_data_settings.csv

-3. To check the ultrasound signal level, clear the scope and acquire a new ultrasound waveform by clicking **Erase + ON** above the waveform plot.
+3. To check the ultrasound signal level, clear the scope and acquire a new ultrasound waveform by clicking :guilabel:`Erase + ON` above the waveform plot.

    .. figure:: /images/us_measurement/waveform_acquired.png
       :alt: waveform_acquired